 - Make a pre-visit if possible before bringing your group to familiarize yourself with the building and exhibits.
 A gallery guide is also available on our website.

 - Plan for about one and a half hours to see the Museum.
 This includes seeing temporary exhibits, our interactive People of the Waters, Grandma's Attic and Pioneer Log Cabin exhibits, viewing the Apostles Clock, and visiting the Museum Store.

 - Remember that the Apostles Clock chimes every hour on the hour.
 Most groups schedule their visits so that they can see the clock chime at least once.

 The Oshkosh Public Museum is committed to providing superior customer service to all visitors.
 We offer a variety of services to ensure the best possible accessibility to the Sawyer home, grounds and facilities in recognition of the diversity of our general public’s abilities and needs.

-The Museum is fully handicap accessible.
-A wheelchair lift is located just inside the main entrance, to the right of the stairs.
+The Museum is fully accessible.
+A wheelchair lift is located just inside the main entrance.
+Please contact us with any questions or concerns at